quii/learn-go-with-tests/scaling-acceptance-tests.md

 }
 ```

 You could argue that reusing the types `GreetRequest` and `GreetReply` is inappropriate coupling, but we can deal with that in the refactoring stage.
-As I keep stressing, we're just trying to get the test passing so we verify the software works, _then_ we can make it nice.
+As I keep stressing, we're just trying to get the test passing, so we verify the software works, _then_ we can make it nice.

 Re-generate our code with (inside `adapters/grpcserver`).